AquaAuma/bpow/README.md

 - c.layer_post-processing_1.R
 - d.remove_hadal_from_meows.R remove hadal zones after the first Arc processing
 - e.add_missing_regions.R 3D nearest neighbor analysis on all missing zones after the first Arc processing
+- f.full_areas.R pulls together all polygons from d. and e. to create the bpow shapefile
 2. technical validation
 - technical_validation.R to test the layer on 9 species occurrences and expert knowledge